electron-userland/electron-builder/configuration/dmg.md

     * <code id="DmgWindow-width">width</code> Number - The width.
 Defaults to background image width or 540.
     * <code id="DmgWindow-height">height</code> Number - The height.
 Defaults to background image height or 380.
 * <code id="DmgOptions-internetEnabled">internetEnabled</code> = `false` Boolean - Whether to create internet-enabled disk image (when it is downloaded using a browser it will automatically decompress the image, put the application on the desktop, unmount and remove the disk image file).
+* <code id="DmgOptions-sign">sign</code> = `false` Boolean - Whether to sign the DMG or not.
+Signing is not required and will lead to unwanted errors in combination with notarization requirements.

 Inherited from `TargetSpecificOptions`: